paulo-rago/paulo-rago/README.md

-- 👋 Hi, I’m @paulo-rago
+👋 Hi, I’m Paulo Rago

-- 👀 I’m interested in Django web aplicattion development;
+👨‍💻 I’m passionate about web application development with Django and exploring the world of data analysis.

-- 🌱 I’m currently learning C language, Django, Azure and Cypress.
+🌱 Currently learning C, Django, Azure, Power BI, and Cypress.

+📊 Also interested in data processing, ETL pipelines, and SQL for business intelligence.

 - 📫 How to reach me!
-Linkedin: www.linkedin.com/in/paulo-ricardo-a1a090219
+Linkedin: https://www.linkedin.com/in/paulo-rago-a1a090219/